Anko59/GAn/README.md

 **__Results__**

 We are aware that our model is too small to achieve any significant results.
 Truth is we lack the computing power for a larger one.
-Nonetheless, we have trained it on a 940mx Nvidia GPU.
+Nonetheless, we trained it on a 940mx Nvidia GPU.
 Here are some examples of generated images:

 A Deer: